CloudBindle/bindle/README.md

 ## TCGA/ICGC PanCancer Examples

-The TCGA/ICGC PanCancer project is using SeqWare-Vagrant to create analytical nodes/clusters for use with a BWA Workflow and downstream variant calling workflows.
+The TCGA/ICGC PanCancer project is using Bindle to create analytical nodes/clusters for use with a BWA Workflow and downstream variant calling workflows.
 This project is using a variety of cloud technologies including VirtualBox, OpenStack, and vCloud.
-For each environment we use SeqWare-Vagrant to create SeqWare environments that utilize Oozie-SGE.
+For each environment we use Bindle to create SeqWare environments that utilize Oozie-SGE.
 This allows researchers to write workflows using SeqWare but also analytical pipelines that simply use SGE and "qsub" to process data.